SovereignCloudStack/standards/Standards/scs-0007-v1-certification-integrators.md

 The organization to be certified needs to satisfy one of the following requirements

 a) have successfully brought at least two SCS-compliant environments of a third party (customer) into production in the last 12 months.
-The two environments must fullfill at least the _Certified SCS-compatible IaaS_ or _Certified SCS-compatible KaaS_ scope.
+The two environments must fulfill at least the _Certified SCS-compatible IaaS_ or _Certified SCS-compatible KaaS_ scope.

 or